Etyre/Engineered-Efficacy-/Intentionality-and-Productivity-system.md

 Note: Set up multi-n experiment comparing Yoga-nidra to just lying down with your eyes closed for a similar amount of time.

+[Do an larger than n=1 experiment of yoga Nidra versus just lying down with your eyes closed, in terms of how restful or nourishing each is.]

 ####Nicotine